cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

  ALTER DATABASE ads OWNER TO adsuser;
 ```

-- Specify a **Configmap** 'ads-db-init' (incl. proper labels for component and module) and store above sql script under the data section with name `initdb.sql` and save the **Configmap** spec under the filename `ads-db-configmap-init.yaml`.
+- Specify a **Configmap** 'ads-db-init' (incl. proper labels for component and module) and store above sql script under the data section with name `initdb.sql` and save the **Configmap** spec under the filename `ads-db-configmap-init.yaml` in folder `k8s-bulletinboard/ads`.

 - Now call `kubectl apply -f ads-db-configmap-init.yaml` to create the **Configmap**.

 ## Step 2: Create a Configmap with location of Postgres database files

-- Specify a **Configmap** `ads-db-configmap` with an environment variable `PGDATA` for the new location of the Postgresql database files: `/var/lib/postgresql/data/pgdata` and save the **Configmap** spec under the filename `ads-db-configmap.yaml`.
+- Specify a **Configmap** `ads-db-configmap` with an environment variable `PGDATA` for the new location of the Postgresql database files: `/var/lib/postgresql/data/pgdata` and save the **Configmap** spec under the filename `ads-db-configmap.yaml` in folder `k8s-bulletinboard/ads`.
 Do not forget to specify proper labels for component and module !

 - Now call `kubectl apply -f ads-db-configmap.yaml` to create the **Configmap**.